 \paragraph{Implementation for Web Browsing}

-Figure \ref{fig:prompt-generator-implementation} presents our implementation when applied to web browsing.
-We use prompts tailored to the web environments in this example, but plan to extend to other environments and move towards training a single agent model that can act optimally in all environments, which is an exciting next step.
+We use prompts tailored to the web environments in this experiments, but plan to extend to other environments and move towards training a single agent model that can act optimally in a wider range of environments and tasks, which is an exciting next step.
 At each step $t$, the agent receives the observation $o_t$ as the HTML-based accessibility tree visible through the browser's viewport (an example is provided in Appendix~\ref{appendix:browsing-environment}).
-The agent then uses encoder LLM $h$ to summarizes the observation as $\tilde{s}_t \sim p_h(\cdot \mid o_t)$, and then add it to a selective memory of past summaries and simulated actions $\{m(\tilde{s}_k, a_k'^*)\}_{k=1}^{t-1}$ to form the estimated world state $\hat{s}_t = [m(\tilde{s}_1, a_1'^*), \dots, m(\tilde{s}_{t-1}, a_{t-1}'^*), \tilde{s}_t]$ for planning.
+The agent then uses encoder LLM $h$ to summarize the observation as $\tilde{s}_t \sim p_h(\cdot \mid o_t)$, and then add it to a selective memory of past summaries and simulated actions $\{m(\tilde{s}_k, a_k'^*)\}_{k=1}^{t-1}$ to form the estimated world state $\hat{s}_t = [m(\tilde{s}_1, a_1'^*), \dots, m(\tilde{s}_{t-1}, a_{t-1}'^*), \tilde{s}_t]$ for planning.
 During planning, we sample $M$ simulated actions $a'_t$ from the policy $\tilde{\pi}$, cluster them into distinct actions, and use the world model $f$ to predict the next summary as $\tilde{s}_{t+1} \sim p_f(\cdot \mid \hat{s}_t, a_t')$ to form the next state $\hat{s}_{t+1} = [m(\tilde{s}_1, a_1'^*), \dots, m(\tilde{s}_t, a_t'), \tilde{s}_{t+1}]$; this repeats until the planning horizon $T$.
-To evaluate the terminal state $\hat{s}_T$ with critic $v$, we prompt the LLM to generate qualitative answers and convert them into numerical scores (e.g., ``success'' receives a score of 1), and repeat for $N$ times to capture the fine-grained differences between states.
+To evaluate the terminal state $\hat{s}_T$ with critic $v$, we prompt the LLM to generate categorical answers and convert them into numerical scores (e.g., ``success'' receives a score of 1), and repeat for $N$ times to capture the fine-grained differences between states.
 Following previous work~\cite{koh2024tree,gu2025llmsecretlyworldmodel}, we set $M=N=20$ and $T=t+1$, and use DFS as the search algorithm.
 We implement the planning process using LLM Reasoners~\cite{hao2024llm}, a library for LLM-based complex reasoning using advanced algorithms.
 After the planner selects the simulated action $a_t'^*$, we update the memory with $m(\tilde{s}_t, a_t'^*)$.
-For the actor $\nu$, we additionally include the observation text $o_t$ in the prompt to ensure the action grounding.
+For the actor $\alpha$, we additionally include the observation text $o_t$ in the prompt to ensure the action grounding.
 All the prompts are included in Appendix~\ref{appendix:prompts-browsing-implementation}.